 Question: Are there bathrooms on the route?

-Portable toilets will be set up at the finish line and there are public washrooms at the Halifax Commons, near the water stop and in the Halifax Metro Centre.
+Portable toilets will be set up at the finish line and there are public washrooms at the Halifax Commons, near the water stop and in the Scotiabank Centre.

 Question: My child’s shirt doesn’t fit; can I exchange it?